Keyri-Co/cordova-keyri/README.md

 ## License

 This library is available under paid and free licenses.
-See the [LICENSE](LICENSE.txt) file for the full license text.

 * Details of licensing (pricing, etc) are available at [https://keyri.com/pricing](https://keyri.com/pricing), or you can contact us